KeigoAlexTanaka/rails-intro-lecture/README.md

 ### Learning Objectives

-- Revisit the MVC (Model - View - Controller) pattern
+- Revisit the MVC (Model - View - Controller) architecture
+- Distinguish between Express and Rails
 - Dive into the distiction between "convention over configuration"
 - Explore the file structure of a Rails app
 - Build a Rails app

 ## What is Ruby on Rails?

-Rails is an **MVC framework** for Ruby.

-That means it performs a lot of the same functionality as Express: It provides a way for a database to tak to the browser, and controls what happens in the middle.
+Rails is an **MVC framework** for the Ruby language.
+That means it performs a lot of the same functionality as Express: It provides a way for the database to talk to the browser, and controls what happens in the middle.

 ### Express vs Rails

+Let's take a look at the main differences between Express and Rails.

 ###### Ruby on Rails